Henry "Crip" Heard

 Henry "Crip" Heard (November 11, 1924 – September 11, 1991) was an American professional dancer who appeared mostly in Black vaudeville theaters and nightclubs during the late 1940s and 50s.
 What distinguished Heard from nearly all his peers was that he was a double amputee, dancing with only one leg and one arm.
 And lacking a sufficient stump for wearing an artificial leg, he walked using a crutch that he danced both with and without.

 Early life

-Henry "Crip" Heard was born in November 11, 1924, in Memphis, Tennessee.
+Henry "Crip" Heard was born on November 11, 1924, in Memphis, Tennessee.
 Heard became a professional dancer at around age thirteen.
 In his late teens or early twenties, he lost his right arm and right leg near his home in Memphis, where a train hit the automobile in which he was riding.